rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 ## :material-monitor-arrow-down-variant: Installation

 The creation of the configuration structure is implemented by copying files from an initialization repository (==starter==) using *Git*.
 This method allows installing the NvChad configuration, prepared as a Neovim plugin, within the *lazy.nvim* plugin manager.
-The configuration in this way is updated like all other plugins thus simplifying its management by the user, moreover this approach makes the entire user configuration independent allowing its total management and distribution among multiple machines.
+This way, the configuration is updated like all other plugins, simplifying the user's management.
+Moreover, this approach makes the entire user configuration independent, allowing its total management and distribution among multiple machines.

-To download and initialize the configuration use the following command:
+To download and initialize the configuration, use the following command:

 ```bash
 git clone https://github.com/NvChad/starter ~/.config/nvim && nvim
 ```

-The command consists of two parts, the first downloads the contents of the *starter* repository to `~/.config/nvim/` (default folder for Neovim settings) while the second invokes the ==nvim== executable which initializes the editor with the configuration you just downloaded.
-Once you have finished installing the plugins and parsers you will be faced with the following screen, to close the plugins manager type ++"q "++ :
+The command consists of two parts.
+The first downloads the contents of the *starter* repository to `~/.config/nvim/` (default folder for Neovim settings), while the second invokes the ==nvim== executable which initializes the editor with the configuration you just downloaded.
+Once you have finished installing the plugins and parsers, you will be faced with the following screen.
+To close the plugins manager, type ++"q "++ :

 ![NvChad Install](images/install_nvchad_25.png)

-The initial configuration is a minimal configuration that provides a starting point for your own customization.
+The initial configuration is minimal and provides a starting point for your customization.
 As evidenced by the screenshot when the editor is first started, only four modules (==plugins==), marked with a checkmark, are loaded, which are as follows:

-* **base46** - providing editor themes
+* **base46** - provides editor themes
 * **NvChad** - the basic configuration that allows the user configuration to be entered into Neovim
 * **nvim-treesitter** - for analysis and highlighting of code
 * **ui** - the editor interface (statusline, tabufline..)

-The remaining modules will be activated, thanks to the ==*lazyloading*== technique, when the functionality provided by the module is requested; this improves the performance of the editor in general and in particular improves its startup time.
+The remaining modules will be activated, thanks to the ==*lazyloading*== technique, when the functionality provided by the module is requested.
+This improves the performance of the editor in general and, in particular, improves its startup time.

-The editor at this point is ready to be used, the following sections are an in-depth look at the installation process and are not necessary for its day-to-day use, if interested only in its use you can turn to the [Using NvChad](./nvchad_ui/using_nvchad.md) page.
+At this point, the editor is ready to be used.
+The following sections provide an in-depth look at the installation process and are not necessary for its day-to-day use.
+If you are interested only in its use, you can turn to the [Using NvChad](./nvchad_ui/using_nvchad.md) page.
-A reading of the [official documentation](https://nvchad.com/docs/quickstart/install) for an introduction to its components and functionality remains recommended, however.
+However, reading the [official documentation](https://nvchad.com/docs/quickstart/install) for an introduction to its components and functionality remains recommended.

-To close the editor use the key ++colon++ ++"q "++.
+To close the editor, use the key ++colon++ ++"q "++.

 ### :material-timer-cog-outline: Bootstrap